SomerEsat/ethereum-staking-guides/README.md

    A validator binary will be downloaded and executed.

 b.
-It will propt you to specify the keystore where your validator keys will be stored.
+It will propt you to specify the keystore path where your validator keys will be stored.

    ```
    INFO accounts: Please specify the keystore path for your private keys (default: "/root/.eth2validators"):
    ```

-   You can provide a different value (TODO(SE): LINK), or go with the default keystore by pressing <enter>.
+   You can provide a different value (TODO(SE): LINK), or to keep things simple go with the default keystore by pressing **\<enter\>**.

 c.
 Next it will ask you for a password.
-This is the password for your key. **You will need to specify this key each time you run the validator binary*** so you will want to make a note of it.
+This is the password for your key. **You will need to specify this password each time you run
+   the validator binary*** so you will want to make a note of it.
 For now, I *recommend* using the same key for each validator you create.
 This will likely change by the time we go to production.

+   After you enter your password and confirm it you get the following output:

    ```
    INFO accounts: Account creation complete!
 Copy and paste the raw transaction data shown below